sabeydeedaya/docs/pages/deep-linked-ads/google-marketing-platform-app-conversion-tracking.md

 ## Prerequisites

 !!! warning "Prerequisites"
-	* [x] To track conversions from Google Marketing Platform Ads you should [integrate the Branch SDK](https://docs.branch.io/resources/native-sdks-and-plugins/) into your app.
+	* [x] To track conversions from Google Marketing Platform Ads you should [integrate the Branch SDK](https://docs.branch.io/resources/native-sdks-and-plugins/) into your app, and/or if you are using S2S, ensure that advertising ID's are being passed to Branch.
-	* [x] To use Branch links in Google Marketing Platform Ads ensure you have:
-		* [x] URI schemes configured on iOS
-		* [x] URI schemes configured on Android
-		* [x] iOS App Store ID set
-		* [x] Android Package Name set
-	* [x] Ads is a premium product priced on Monthly Active Users.
-Sign up for the Ads product to enable this functionality.
+	* [x] You must request whitelisting from your Google rep for the new 'App Analytics' section of Floodlight Configuration in CM in order to generate link ID's for this integration

 ## Configure Branch as App Analytics Partner in Google Marketing Platform